muhammadali636/electronic-portfolio/README.md

         Enter a wrong value (like numbers outside the range or letters).
 An error message should show.
     Test the "Reset Game" button:
         It should reset all data and set the balance to zero.
-    Make sure the program loads data from the file (`lib/investments.txt`) when it starts and saves data to the file when the balance changes.
+    Make sure the program loads data from the database (`lib/portfolio.db`) when it starts and saves data to the database when the balance changes.
+        It should either say created new database or loaded from database upon startup.

 **B. Buy Investment**
     Pick "Buy Investment" from the menu.
 Check if these fields are there: